streamx-dev/streamx-commerce-accelerator/terraform/README.md

 1. Select `Azure: Undeploy StreamX` GH Action.
 2. Click `Run workflow`
 3. Select branch which should be used for deployment.
 4. Click `Run workflow`

+### Content ingestion using GH Action

+This action requires `STREAMX_GH_AUTH_TOKEN` to be setup for GH repository secret.

+1. Select `Azure: Ingest content`
+2. Click `Run workflow`
+3. Select branch which should be used for ingestion.
+4. Click `Run workflow`

 ## Troubleshooting